 If you prefer something a little more elegant, you could easily use moulding at the top for some added flair.

 This wainscoting project is the wall in our front entry way and I wanted it to be functional as well as beautiful so we also added coat hooks!

 materials and supplies needed:

-nail gun (this nail gun requires an air compressor, if you don’t have one I recommend this cordless nail gun)
+nail gun (this nail gun requires an air compressor, if you don’t have one use a cordless nail gun

 paint roller and brush